linode/docs/docs/security/security-patches/disabling-sslv3-for-poodle.md

 ## Dovecot

 This will only work in Dovecot versions 2.1 and above.
-You must add the following line to `/etc/dovecot/local.conf` or a new file in `/etc/dovecot/conf.d/10-ssl.conf`:
+Add the following line to `/etc/dovecot/local.conf` or a new file in `/etc/dovecot/conf.d/10-ssl.conf`:

 	ssl_protocols = !SSLv2 !SSLv3

-You can then restart Dovecot:
+Then restart Dovecot:

 	sudo service dovecot restart